They're hard enough to deal with when they don't have a mind of their own.

 - The titular Lost Superweapon of The Tar-Aiym Krang, by Alan Dean Foster.
 It's actually superintelligent but can only be activated by someone with advanced Psychic Powers.
 Flinx and Pip together are the only beings in the universe capable of establishing the requisite link.

 - In Wizards Abroad, the fourth Young Wizards novel, the Four Great Treasures of Ireland are immensely powerful spiritual entities, with their physical "bodies" merely being there to allow them to interact with the physical world.
 They consider their wielders to be transportation more than anything else.

-- Wands in the Harry Potter universe seem to act this way (most evident in the seventh book).
+- Wands in the Harry Potter universe seem to act this way (as seen most evidently in the seventh book).
 "The wand chooses the wizard" and will not live up to its full potential in another wizard's hands.
 Wand ownership can apparently only be transferred by defeating the original owner in a duel, or by taking the wand by force (and against the owner's will) in some other way.
 Because "true" ownership has to be transferred in this way, the possessor of a given wand may not be the true owner.
 Additionally, certain wands are said to "absorb" facets of its wielder's personality over time, and even when properly won by somebody else, may not fully "agree" with the new owner's intents.

-- The Sword of Gryffindor seems to have a bit of this as well, only allowing a true heir of Gryffindor's philosophy to wield it.
+- The Sword of Gryffindor seems to be empathic as well, only allowing a true heir of Gryffindor's philosophy to wield it.

 - The titular sword of Lord Dunsany's The Fortress Unvanquishable, Save For Sacnoth.
 May also count as an instance of Defeat Means Friendship since the sword was fashioned from the remains of a monster the protagonist had to slay first and retains one of its eyes and at least a portion of its memories, yet never turns against its wielder.